The CCCTS Seal

 The Star of David represents our ancestral relationship to Israel and the Jewish faith.
 It represents the fact that Yahweh God has come in the flesh in the person of Jesus Christ to rule and to reign, and it acknowledges that He is the fulfillment of the Law and promises made to Israel (cf. Matt.
 5:17; Luke 4:16-21).

 The three overlapping circles are symbolic of the Trinitarian nature of God.
 Classical Christian orthodoxy maintains that God is three distinct persons: the Father, the Son (Jesus Christ), and the Holy Spirit.
 These three distinct persons are consubstantial in that they are of one being, substance, or nature.
 The Trinity is the mystery of mysteries of Christianity and it occupies that category of truths that can only be known, in this life, through divine revelation.
 The Trinitarian nature of God does not contradict human reason, but rather exceeds it and goes beyond its potential.
-The Seminary is committed to teaching, considering, and discovering implications that follow from the doctrine of the Trinity.
+The institution is committed to teaching, considering, and discovering implications that follow from the doctrine of the Trinity.

 Image of the Crosses: